vinceimbat/vinceimbat/content/thoughts/my life goals master list.md

 - [ ] MARCH 2024
 - [ ] [S] I have registered my freelance business.
-- [ ] [CR] I have studied and articulated the theoretical and practical foundations for using walking as a jiyu shukyo practice.
 - [ ] [CR] I have conducted a photo-only walk around Los Baños.
-- [ ] [CO] I have assisted Lea in identifying the best day job for her.

 ## Primary focus

 - [ ] FEBRUARY 2024
+- [ ] [CR] I have improved my website, Talahardin, and newsletter to better present my work.
-- [ ] [O] I have started prototyping conversations and experiences to help me clarify my direction in life.
+- [ ] [R] I have transformed my simple abode into a place where I am inspired to live my best life every day and welcome the most important people in my life.
+- [ ] [CR] I have studied and articulated the theoretical and practical foundations for using walking as a jiyu shukyo practice.
+- [ ] [CO] I have assisted Lea in identifying the best day job for her.
 - [ ] [CR] I have read Writing Alone and With Others Part I and Part III to find and develop my most authentic voice.
-- [ ] [CO] I have celebrated my birthday well.
-- [ ] [R] I have transformed my simple abode into a place where I am inspired to live my best life every day and welcome the most important people in my life.
-- [ ] [CR] I have improved my website, Talahardin, and newsletter to better present my work.

 ## 2024 Done